fazil-kp/smart_popup/README.md

 # Smart Popup

 Smart Popup is a customizable alert dialog widget for Flutter applications.
-It offers various features, including support for Image and Video, custom widgets, animations, countdown timers,loading button and responsive design.
+It offers various features, including support for Image and Lottie, custom widgets, animations, countdown timers, loading button and responsive design.
 This widget is highly configurable to fit a wide range of use cases in your application.

 ## Features

-- `Media Support:` Display images or videos within the dialog, providing rich content experiences.
+- `Media Support:` Display images or lotties within the dialog, providing rich content experiences.
 - `Customizable Dialog:` Easily adjust the title, description, and buttons to fit your app's needs.
 - `Animations:` Choose from various animation types (fade, scale, slide) to create engaging transitions.
 - `Countdown Timer:` Integrate a countdown timer to add urgency to user interactions.